y-fujii/memol-rs/readme.md

 * **Focused on musical composition**
 	* Language design and implementation help trial-and-error of musical composition well (in the future).
-Unlike score typesetting languages, memol also focused on describing time-changing value used for MIDI control changes, etc.
+Unlike score typesetting languages, memol also focused on describing time-dependent value used for MIDI control changes, etc.

 ## Example